 ASU No. 2022-02, "Financial Instruments-Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures," eliminates the troubled debt restructuring (TDR) accounting model for creditors that have adopted Topic 326, "Financial Instruments-Credit Losses."
 ASU No. 2022-02 requires all loan modifications to be accounted for under the general loan modification guidance in Subtopic 310-20.
 On a prospective basis, entities are subject to new disclosure requirements covering modifications of receivables to borrowers experiencing financial difficulty.
-The Company adopted ASU No. 2022-02 on January 1, 2023 and elected to apply the weighted average remaining maturities method.
+The Company adopted ASU No. 2022-02 on January 1, 2023.